 Of course, not all of the Mississippi is so unwelcoming.
 Memphis is home to the Memphis State Recreation Area, a spacious park with a 48-area lake perfect for a leisurely day out on the water for relaxing, fishing, or both.
 If you’re looking for a fun place to take the kids, Mud Island River Park sits on a northern bank of the river and offers plenty of boating adventures like an old-fashioned river ferry, pedal boats, yachting, and more.

-For all its beauty, the Mississippi River can be a dangerous place to live, work, or play.
+For all its beauty, the Port of Memphis (and, by extension, the Mississippi River) can be a dangerous place to live, work, or play.
 If you find yourself injured on the water, O’Bryan Law has the knowledge and experience you need to get the justice and compensation you deserve.
-Contact us with any of your maritime law questions or concerns – we’re here to help you.
+Contact O’Bryan Law with any of your maritime law questions or concerns – we’re here to help you.

 *Dennis M. O’Bryan is enrolled to practice before the Sixth Circuit Court of Appeals which hears appeals from the federal district courts in Tennessee.
 In those federal district courts in which he is not generally admitted to practice, such as in Memphis, he gains admission pro hac vice, on a case by case basis.
 He is a member of the State Bar of Michigan, where his office is located.